ssenmosip/mosip-temp-documentation/Registration-Center-APIs.md

 #### Failure details
 Error Code  | Error Message | Error Description
 -----|----------|-------------
-KER-MSD-999 |One or more input parameter(s) is missing|If input parameter is missing KER-MSD-999 |<Dynamic message depending on the field and error>|If mandatory input parameter is in invalid format KER-MSD-999 |<Dynamic message depending on the field and error>|If optional input parameter is not empty and is in invalid format
 KER-MSD-500 |Internal Server Error|If system error occurs KER-ATH-403 |Forbidden|If unauthorized role detected
 KER-ATH-401 |Authentication Failed|If no role/invalid token is detected